Algebraic groups whose orbit closures contain only finitely many orbits: 5. Auxiliary results: property (F)

-We now consider the two-dimensional connected solvable affine algebraic groups.\;Let $S$ be such a group.\;Then $S=T\ltimes S_u$, where $T$ is a maximal torus and $S_u$ is the unipotent radical of $S$.\;There are only the following possibilities: \begin{asparaitem}[ 0mm$\bullet$ ] \item[$\rm (S1)$] $S_u$ is trivial.
-Then $S$ is a two-dimensional torus.
+Let $S$ be a two-dimensional connected solvable affine algebraic group.
+Then $S=T\ltimes S_u$, where $T$ is a maximal torus and $S_u$ is the unipotent radical of $S$.\;There are only the following three possibilities (S1), (S2), and (S3) for $S$: